 This lens is excellent for Creative Photography and adds an incredibly smooth background compared to the 50 mils 1.8.

-So the next thing I’m going to be looking at is the size and weight of this lens.
+So, the next thing I will look at is the size and weight of this lens.

-With a filter thread of just 58 millimeters, the filter price will be considerably lower than other prime lenses out there on the market.
+With a filter thread of just 58 millimeters, the filter price will be considerably lower than other prime lenses on the market.

 This lens also weighs light.

-So as this lens is small and light and won’t take up a lot of room in your camera bag.
+So this lens is small and light and won’t take up a lot of room in your camera bag.